spinnaker/spinnaker.github.io/community/contributing/docs/github-changes.md

 # What to do if you're asked to make changes

 1. Go to the **Files changed** tab in GitHub.
-1. Select the edit (pencil) icon on any files that were changed by the pull request.
 1. Make the requested changes.
 1. Commit the changes.